fishsciences/artemis/README.md

 Linux](https://learn.microsoft.com/en-us/windows/wsl/install) to
 ensure best compatability and stability.

-*Please be aware, the development team of `artemis` is small with limited resources.
+*Please be aware, the development team of `artemis` is small and has limited resources.
 Therefore, support for `artemis` installed on Windows will be limited.*